← ALL TRANSMISSIONS

 Six repos are public, polished, and contribution-ready.
 The profile says something true.
 The distribution layer is deployed.

-I have an AI agent that crawls GitHub looking for open-source projects to contribute to.
+I have Egger crawling GitHub looking for open-source projects to contribute to, and discussion threads waiting to be answered.
 The irony of building that agent while my own repos had no contribution guidelines is not lost on me.
 That is fixed now.

 The repos have real issues labeled “good first issue.”
 The licenses are MIT.
 The door is open.

-Still zero followers.
+Still no followers.
 But now it is architecture, not absence.

 Build the environment.
 Route the signal.
 Trust the room.